FarshadAmiri/RL_playground/CollectAndAvoid/README.md

 ## Overview

 The **Collect & Avoid** game is a grid-based reinforcement learning environment where the agent must collect rewards while avoiding enemies.
-The agent can move in a 15x15 grid and must avoid enemies that chase it.
+The agent can move in a n x n grid (15 x 15 as default) and must avoid enemies that chase it.
 The game ends if the agent collides with an enemy.
 The goal of the agent is to collect as many rewards as possible while staying alive.

 ## Environment